mheap/nexmo-developer/_documentation/en/concepts/guides/glossary.md

 ## Cloud number

 A virtual number that is assigned to a customer's account and not a device.
 A virtual number can accept inbound SMS, Voice or both.
-Nexmo customers use these numbers for [Messaging](#messaging-api) or [Voice](#voice) communication.
+Vonage customers use these numbers for [Messaging](#messaging-api) or [Voice](#voice) communication.

 See also [Virtual Number](#virtual-number).